Is there still a place for including Twitter in our 2020 Marketing Strategy and Beyond?

 One reason why it may be important for you to be present on Twitter is to be aware of and respond to negative discussions around your brand.
 A social listening tool can be used to make this easier.

 As already discussed a lot of people get their news from Twitter, therefore negative discussion around your brand can be just as damaging as a negative press mention.
 In addition, 74% of journalists use Twitter to research a story and may pick up on negative coverage on your brand and report on it.
 Therefore, from a crisis comms perspective, being on Twitter may be very important to prevent crises.

 Twitter can be a good learning resource for users, whether it’s learning about news stories, or discovering blog content or participating in Twitter chats.
 We can use Twitter to educate and provide value to our audience through content marketing.

 Whilst some people use Twitter to connect with friends, a lot of people use it to connect with celebrities, journalists and like-minded strangers.
 One benefit of Twitter is that people are often more receptive to a conversation than if you were to interact on Instagram or Facebook.
 It’s therefore important not to discredit Twitter as a good marketing platform in 2019.

 Whilst countless brands are failing on Twitter, there are some who are leading by example.

-Hopefully this article has provided you with some food for thought to whether you should be creating a Twitter marketing strategy in 2019.
+Hopefully this article has provided you with some food for thought to whether you should be creating a Twitter marketing strategy in 2020 and beyond.